Kong/docs.konghq.com/app/docs/0.7.x/proxy.md

 ## 5. Plugins execution

-Once Kong has recognized which API an incoming request should be proxied to, it will look into your Cassandra cluster for any record of a [Plugin Configuration][plugin-configuration-object] for that particular API.
+Once Kong has recognized which API an incoming request should be proxied to, it will search for a [Plugin Configuration][plugin-configuration-object] for that particular API in its cache or in the database.
 This is done according to the following steps:

 - 1. Kong recognized the API (according to one of the previously explained methods)
-- 2. It looks into the datastore for Plugin Configurations for that API
+- 2. It retrieves the Plugin Configurations for that API (from the cache or from the database)
 - 3. Some Plugin Configurations were found, for example:
   - a.
 A key authentication Plugin Configuration
   - b.
 A rate-limiting Plugin Configuration (that also has a `consumer_id` property)